susam/emacs4cl/README.md

     (add-hook 'slime-repl-mode-hook 'rainbow-delimiters-mode)
     ```

     To test this, start SLIME with `M-x slime RET`.
-Then type `(` in
+Then type `((((`. at
-    SLIME REPL.
-Rainbow Delimiters should automatically insert the corresponding
+    the REPL prompt.
+Rainbow Delimiters should color each parenthesis
-    `)`.
+    differently.

 You may have noticed that we did not enable Rainbow Delimiters for
 eval-expression.
 That is because it does not work as expected as of